lucasdbr05/http2-rapid-reset-attack-simulation/README.md

-# Educational Simulator for the HTTP/2 Rapid Reset Attack
+# HTTP/2 Rapid Reset Attack Simulator

 This project provides a safe and isolated environment to simulate the behavior of the **HTTP/2 Rapid Reset Attack** (CVE-2023-44487), using an NGINX server configured with HTTP/2 via Docker and Python scripts that simulate the attack.